BOBDevStudio/Website-Main/Global-Redirects/Github-Organization.md

 ---
 permalink: /github
-title: "Going to our Github organization"
+title: "Going to BDS on Github"
 redirect_to: "https://github.com/BOBDevStudio"
 ---